 It is understandable that we would focus so much on reaching out to those who are not in our immediate circles.
-Afterall, we expect that people will be kind to those they know and love.
-The idea is to reach out, break down barriers and expand our connections with those around us.
+We take it as a given people will be kind to those they know and love.
+What we're hoping to teach is how to reach out, break down barriers and expand our connections with those around us who aren't already family or friends.
 This is important because this is how communities are built and grow stronger.
 Hopefully, we will see and behave as if we are all a part of one big community that does better when everyone treats each other with respect.

 But while we’re looking at what we can do these for strangers and others we don’t know well, we shouldn’t lose sight of those who are near us.
 Have you ever had that experience of snapping at your spouse and then turning around and talking sweetly to a stranger?
 Or how about saying thank you to the clerk who bagged the groceries but not the child who picks up the bag and carries it to the car?
 Or being upset that no one has done the dishes because everyone is busy?

 Let’s face it, sometimes it’s easier to be kind to strangers than to those we love most.
 And sometimes, we take our frustrations out on those closest to us.

 Perhaps it’s because we take our loved ones for granted.
 Maybe we know we can get angry with those close to us and they’ll stand by us.
 In a sense, we consider our loved ones as extensions of ourselves so we may not be as careful in how we treat them as we should be.

 So, while we’re extending kindness and trying to be more mindful of our interactions, how about including the people in our own homes?

 Here are some thoughts on how we can do that:

 Be deliberate in finding time to talk with and listen to each other.
 We may be talking, but how much of that is “at” each other rather than “with.”
 You may be exchanging information, but are you truly connecting and sharing?
 Ask those in your house how their day is going and pay attention to the response.